Important Notice

 Whatever portion of your market rate that don't take as cash continues to accumulate in your SAFE until the priced round, when everything converts to actual shares with the bonus.

 If your market rate is $70/hour, you might choose to get paid $50/hour in cash and reinvest $10/hour toward equity.
-The $10 gets multiplied by 4.5x so you continue to accumulate $45/hour worth of sweat-equity while keeping $40/hour to live on.
+In this illustrative scenario, the $10 could be multiplied by approximately 3.6x, so you continue to accumulate around $36/hour worth of sweat-equity while keeping $40/hour (after taxes) to live on.
+Actual multipliers and terms would be specified in your agreement.

 ๐Ÿ’ธ How You Get Your Money Out